silviapoletti/Help-sign-real-time-detection/README.md

 ## YOLO (v4) transfer learning on custom dataset

 A more sophisticated approach is to finetune the YOLO (v4) state-of-the-art real-time object detector (Darknet repository [here](https://github.com/AlexeyAB/darknet)) on a custom dataset containing samples of the two signs appearing in the signal for help gesture.

+The custom dataset has been generated and labeled with the use of the [LabelImg](https://github.com/heartexlabs/labelImg#labelimg) tool.

+For a complete a detailed description of the steps needed to perform transfer learning, please refer to this [guide](https://medium.com/p/61a659d4868#f7ec).
+You can find the required additional files that are not present in the Darknet repository in the `resources` folder of this repository.